billpg/HashBack/README.md

 Authorization: HashBack (BASE64 encoded JSON)
 ```

-The BASE64 encoded block must be a single block with no spaces or end-of-line characters and must include the trailing `=` characters if applicable according to the rules of BASE64.
+The BASE64 encoded block must be a single block with no spaces or end-of-line characters and must include the trailing `=` characters per the rules of BASE64.

 The inside the BASE64 encoded block is a UTF-8 representation of a JSON object with the following properties, all of which are required.
 These properties are all of string type except `Now` and `Rounds` which are integers. (`Now` will need to be larger than 32 bits to continue working after 2038.)

-- `Version`
-  - Indicates which version of this document the client was using.
-This version is specified by the value "BILLPG-DRAFT-4-0".
-  - See the section describing 400 error responses below for version negotiation.
+Any additional properties not documented here are ignored, but will nonetheless be hashed as part of the block of BASE64-encoded bytes.

 - `Host`
   - The full domain name of the server being called in this request.
   - Because load balancers and CDN systems might modify the `Host:` header, a copy is included here so there's no doubt exactly which string was used in the verification hash.